It is the month set aside for thanks.

 Let us discover joy by being thankful.

-( Parts of this is from Ann Voskamp)
+( Parts of this are from Ann Voskamp)

 Until next time.
 Pam